surbhi18/MoML/README.md

 ## DEI Statement

 At Penn and in this class we value and actively seek to include all students and their unique identities (including but not limited to ethnicity, gender, sexual orientation, country of origin, class, religion, and disability status).
-You belong here, and we are here to help you.
+You belong here, and I am here to help you.
 If at any time, you feel that this class is not providing an inclusive environment to your or your classmates, please let us know.
-We want this class, lectures, discussions, and office hours to be an inclusive space where you feel comfortable learning.
+I want this class, lectures, discussions, and office hours to be an inclusive space where you feel comfortable learning and sharing your opinion.

+## Changes

+The instructor reserves the right to make changes to the syllabus including lecture contents and project due dates.
+These changes will be announced as early as possible.